 The HKL will be closed to off-campus visitors this summer but is offering engaging and inspiring virtual talks and discussions in relation to Kierkegaard.
-Below is the list of speakers, topic titles updated as information is received:
+Below is the list of speakers, topic and titles:

 Zoom link for each Wednesday: